 About Brisbane Metro

-In May 2017 Council released the Brisbane Metro Business Case following a 12 month detailed assessment of the benefits, costs and impacts of delivering the project.
-The business case confirms Brisbane Metro is a value-for-money investment in our public transport network that will provide city-wide benefits.
+In May 2017, Council released the Brisbane Metro Business Case.
+This followed a 12 month detailed assessment of the benefits, costs and impacts of delivering the project.

 |May 2018||$300 million Australian Government commitment|

 |July 2018||Procurement commenced|

 |September 2018||Draft Design Report consultation outcomes released|

 *subject to and approvals.

 If you have any questions or would like more information about Brisbane Metro, you can: